jeannecvl/QM2-Group-Project-2023/README.md

 The labelled tweets IDs from the  Computational Data Lab for the Web and Society (CLAWS) based at Georgia Tech University are available at: https://www.dropbox.com/sh/g9uglvl3cd61k69/AACEk2O2BEKwRTcGthgROOcWa?dl=0

 ### streamlit
+The purpose of using streamlit was show the trend following the social perception amidst covid 19.
+The categorization was made on per state basis to individually visualize the pattern of hate tweets, crimes, and covid cases/stringency index against time [covid 19].

+Following steps were taken to create the streamlit application:
+1. Data categorized by state was imported.
+2. Select Boxes were used as option to select state and covid measure type [cases or index]
+3. Line Charts were then used to plot the interactive graphs
+4. As an added step, the data for the whole of the US was also added as option to the select box, a number of preprocessing steps were made before the data was ready to be visualized.

+The next step was to deploy the streamlit application to Heroku:
+1. Heroku has number of options to deploy the application.
+2. GitHub method was selected, and data was first uploaded to GitHub and then Heroku was referred the repository for the deployment codes.
+3. The Procfile was used for configuration and running the streamlit application.
+4. Requirement.txt file was produced to import necessary libraries to Heroku.
+5. Finally the application was deployed on Heroku and a link to access the web application was generated